ajiteshsarangi/ResuBuilder/README.md

-# Draggable Final Space Character List with React Beautiful DnD
+# Draggable Resume Builder with React Beautiful DnD

 Demo for tutorial [How to Add Drag and Drop in React with React Beautiful DnD](https://www.youtube.com/watch?v=aYZRRyukuIw)